ChrisHairstonBnR/BnR-Successor-Product-Finder/README.md

  Enter an obsolete material to receive a successor.

 ## Overview
-*Only materials that have successors will be added*

 ## Definitions
 **Direct Successor** - A product specifically listed as the successor for an obsolete product. (e.g. If the successor is to be selected from a general series such as the Power Panel C-Series, it is NOT a direct successor.)
 DOES NOT have to be a 1:1 replacement.